 2. Purina ONE High Protein Senior Chicken

-- MCT-rich vegetable oil: Supports mental sharpness in senior dogs
+- MCT-rich vegetable oil to nourish mental sharpness

-- Real chicken as first ingredient: Promotes strong muscles and heart health
+- Real chicken protein for muscle and heart health

 - High protein content